blackberry/BlackBerry-Communication-Services-Examples/SimpleChat/README.md

 ### <a name="sdkSetup"></a>Spark SDK Initialization

-To use the BlackBerry Secure Spark SDK in our application we need to initialize and start the sdk.
+To use the BlackBerry Spark Communications Platform SDK in our application we need to initialize and start the sdk.

 ```java
 // Initialize BBMEnterprise SDK then start it